My rejected manuscript

 1. "Actually what she says is that p(1) = p(0) = 0.5 and p(1,0) = p(0,1) > 0.5 -- I find that logically very ugly, because it is obvious that (0,1) and (1,0) can be mapped (in hard-or software) on '1' and the (1,1) and (0,0) on 0 and then one has actually what Fotini keeps repeating is non existing MicroPK."

 My response: Assuming that the comment indicates by p(1,0) the probability (or frequency) of dyad sequences of the kind: '10' and likewise '01', the statement p(1,0) = p(0,1) > 0.5 is wrong.
 This frequency, estimated by the Markovian model for the MicroPK database, is approximately 17%.
 It is below and not above 0.5, as this reviewer concludes.
-So, if "we mapped (0,1) and (1,0) on 1", then there will be fewer '1' than '0' digits.
+So, if "we mapped (0,1) and (1,0) on 1" as, then there will be fewer '1' than '0' digits.
 That's a clear imbalance of bits, not a non-existent MicroPK as the reviewer assumed.
-Yet, my paper shows quite the opposite to be the case.
+Yet, my paper shows quite the opposite.

 The error seems to be the confusion about what digits '1' and '0' represent in the Markovian model of MicroPK data.
 Each MicroPK '1' involved in the funnel plot implies 'hit'; a successful trial in a study.
 Each MicroPK '0' is a 'failure' (a 'miss'), not bits generated by RNGs.
 [Bösch et al., (2006)] have carefully converted (from 'z-scores', or 'es') all records of MicroPK tests with true RNGs into the proportion of hits, 'pi'.
 The funnel plot presents the size of the study, N, against this proportion of hits, 'pi', i.e., the proportion of 1's.